Azooz75/SRPN-Calculator/readme.md

 # Purpose

-The motivation behind this project was to advance my understanding of OOP and stack data structures as part of my studies in the "Principles of Programming" module at the University of Bath.
+The motivation behind this project was to advance my understanding of OOP and stack data structures.
+This project was submitted as part of the required coursework for the "Principles of Programming" module at the University of Bath.

 ## Features